Commonly used brand name(s)

 Chemical Class: Adamantane

 Uses For amantadine

 Amantadine is also an antidyskinetic medicine.
-It is used to treat Parkinson's disease, which is sometimes called paralysis agitans or shaking palsy.
-It may be given alone or with other medicines for Parkinson's disease.
+It is used to treat Parkinson's disease (sometimes called "paralysis agitans" or "shaking palsy") and its symptoms, including dyskinesia (sudden uncontrolled movements).
+It may be given alone or in combination with other medicines (eg, levodopa) for Parkinson's disease.
 By improving muscle control and reducing stiffness, amantadine allows more normal movements of the body as the disease symptoms are reduced.
-Amantadine is also used to treat stiffness and shaking caused by certain medicines that are used to treat nervous, mental, and emotional conditions.
+Amantadine is also used to treat stiffness and shakiness caused by certain medicines that are used to treat nervous, mental, and emotional conditions.

 Before Using amantadine

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For amantadine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to amantadine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.